cpauloh/semmd/skos/README.md

 # Open Terms and Definitions for Materials, Manufacturing, and Design
 ## The Basics
 The vocabulary includes the definiton of a handful of classes:
-* skos:Concept
 * tnd:TermAndDefinition
   * tnd:NdiTestMethod
   * tnd:UnitOfMeasure
 * tnd:DefinitonSource
 * tnd:RightsStatement

+![alt text][class_structure]
+[class_structure]: https://github.com/cpauloh/semmd/blob/master/skos/ClassStructure.PNG "Class Structure"

 and one definition of an object property:
 * tnd:originalSource